The kernel of graph indices for vector search: The Support Vector Graph

 \subsection{Navigability}

 So far, we have described how to build an SVG and how it shares some key properties with the DG and other graph indices.
-We now turn our attention to the analysis of its navigability.
-However, before proceeding, we provide new definitions of graph navigation that conform to the kernelized setup of the problem.
+We now turn our attention to the analysis of its navigability, showing that SVGs are navigable for general kernels (all proofs are in the appendix).